-Data security is a challenge for all industries that process and store data digitally.
+Security: Data security is a challenge for all industries that process and store data digitally.
 A recent poll taken of stakeholders in the clinical trials industry showed that 32% of respondents reported that concerns about data security was their primary barrier to using more digital technologies in clinical research.
 For DCTs and hybrid studies to work efficiently, data needs to be captured remotely from participants and other users, increasing both the risk of data incidents and the need for effective controls to maintain data integrity.

-In order to keep data secure, numerous regulations and laws exist around the world that spell out the various approaches that need to be taken and safeguards that need to be in place.
+To keep data secure, numerous regulations and laws exist around the world that spell out the various approaches that need to be taken and safeguards that need to be in place.
 In healthcare, where data including personal health information is particularly sensitive, strict regulations must be acknowledged and followed.
 These regulations vary from country to country.

 This can be a challenge for global trials, as the regulations for each country in which a participant lives must be adhered to.
 For example, in trials where participants live exclusively in the United States, all eCOA activity—ranging from participant-entered data to assessments recorded during telehealth visits, must be compliant with patient privacy regulations such as HIPAA (Health Insurance Portability and Accountability Act).
 For trials that involve participants living in the European Union and United Kingdom, GDPR (The General Data Protection Regulation) is an even more strict set of regulations designed to keep all personal data (not only health-related information) of EU citizens private and secure.
-GDPR equivalent regulations are now in place within Asia Pacific countries as well.
+GDPR equivalent regulations are now in place within Asia-Pacific countries as well.

-When conducting global clinical trials, there is no such thing as one-size-fits-all eCOA.
+Culture and language differences: When conducting global clinical trials, there is no such thing as one-size-fits-all eCOA.
 For each country represented by participants in a study, eCOA must be available in the appropriate languages and dialects.
 To maintain content validity, there needs to be a consistent presentation for all languages.
 Simply translating from one language to another is not realistic—validated eCOA has approved translations for use which have gone through rigorous equivalence testing.
 Thought must be given to how each language will reflect in the presentation of the eCOA instrument and how this will be impacted on screens ranging in size from smartphone screens to laptop and desktop monitors.
 Each language must be presented in a way that maintains the validity and intuitiveness and ease-of-use of eCOA applications.
 At the same time, content needs to mirror how the user actually speaks while avoiding terms or words that might be offensive in certain regions of specific countries.
-In any case where a translation does not exist, and where approval of the new language is not required by the scale author (e.g., questionnaires, surveys, eDiaries, etc.), it is useful to seek out translation vendors who can provided linguistic validation to ensure that the proper meaning and intent of the content is in place.
+In any case where a translation does not exist, and where approval of the new language is not required by the scale author (e.g., questionnaires, surveys, eDiaries, etc.), it is useful to seek out translation vendors who can provide linguistic validation to ensure that the proper meaning and intent of the content is in place.